tokensoft/launchlists/README.md

 ## Use
 On your machine:
-* Make a copy of the sale example: `cp sale.example.json ./sales/$YOUR_SALE_ID_HERE>.json`
+* Refer to `./sale.example.json` as example sale configuration
-* Fill in the fields with real information.
+* Add a new sale object to the array of sales in `./prod/sales_index.json`
-* Verify that the schema is correct: `npm run test` (this will throw error messages if it is not)
+* Verify that the schema is correct: `npm run test` (this will throw an error if config does not match the schema in `./sale.schema.json`)
 * Commit changes: `git commit -am 'new sale'`
 * Git push: `git push origin <the-name-of-my-sale>`

 On github:
-* Submit a pull request to https://github.com/tokensoft/sales
+* Submit a pull request from your forked repository to https://github.com/tokensoft/sales

 ## Sale Configuration
 Use this repository to configure the following sale properties.
 Note that all ethereum addresses should be in lowercase.